withaarzoo/Animated-Mail-Button/README.md

 # Animated Mail Button
 A simple, animated mail button built using HTML and CSS.
-The button features an envelope icon that animates and transforms into a "check" icon when clicked, indicating that the mail has been sent successfully
+The button features an envelope icon that animates and transforms into a "check" icon when clicked, indicating that the mail has been sent successfully.

 ## HTML
 This code creates an animated mail button using HTML and CSS.
 The HTML structure consists of a container element with a class of "letter-image", which contains several child elements that make up the different parts of the mail button.